 Do I still have to live on campus if I am a 5th year senior?

-No, there is only a four year live-on requirement.
-You must still complete the off-campus appeal form to notify the housing office of your status change.
+No, there is only a four (4) year live-on requirement.
+You must still complete the off-campus appeal form for approval to live off campus.

 What if I am a commuter?
 Do I have to live on campus?

 No, the commuter policy is not changing.
 You must still complete the off-campus appeal form to notify the housing office of your status.